Zanesville Indians

 The Zanesville Indians (a.k.a.
 Zanesville Dodgers, Zanesville Cubs and Zanesville Greys) were a Minor League Baseball Team located in Zanesville, Ohio.
-They played in the Ohio State League and Ohio–Indiana League from 1944–1950.
+They played in the Ohio State League and Ohio–Indiana League from 1944 to 1950.
 The team had affiliation deals with the Brooklyn Dodgers and Cleveland Indians.

-Prior to World War II they played in the Middle Atlantic League from 1933–1942.
+Prior to World War II they played in the Middle Atlantic League from 1933 to 1942.